What Does Over-Leveraged in Finance & Investing Mean?

 Regulatory Environment and Leveraging

-Leveraging is closely monitored by regulators to ensure stability in financial markets.
-Regulatory oversight aims to maintain prudent levels of borrowed money and protect lenders and investors from excessive risk.
+Regulators closely monitor leverage to ensure stability in financial markets.
+Regulatory oversight aims to maintain prudent borrowing levels and protect lenders and investors from excessive risk.

 Role of Regulations in Financial Leverage